 You can view the decision here.

 Our Oak Brook real-estate litigation attorneys handle a wide variety of real-estate litigation disputes including fraud claims against buiders, and developers.
 We have handled multi-million dollar real-estate development disputes throughout Illinois and in Florida including one case that resulted in an arbitration judgment of over 20 million dollars.
 Our Chicago real-estate litigation lawyers have been selected for Super Lawyers which only includes 5% of the lawyers in Illinois.
 Our lawyers handle a wide variety of business litigation disputes in addition to real-estate disputes so they bring a wide perspective from other areas of the law to resolving these matters.
 With offices located in Elmhurst, Wilmette, and Chicago we can arrange for a convenient location to meet with our clients.
 We serve provide business litigation services in Wheaton and Naperville and throughout the Chicago area.
-You can contact us by calling (630) 333-0333 or our toll-free number (833) 306-4933.
+You can contact us by calling at 630-333-0333.
 You can also contact us online here.